phansch/dotfiles/README.md

     ./dev-setup

-Now you'll have to go through the installation process of Linux Mint.
+Now you'll have to go through the installation process of Linux Mint and then you're ready to install the dotfiles.